Best Small Beach Towns In Europe

-There is an infinitude of Spanish beach towns that deserve to be mentioned, but if we can only pick one, it would be Cadaqués.
+An infinitude of Spanish beach towns deserve to be mentioned, but if we can only pick one, it would be Cadaqués.

-This Costa Brava town has the whitewashed homes that you’d expect in a Greek island with the culinary tradition of Catalonia.
+This Costa Brava town has the whitewashed homes you’d expect on a Greek island with the culinary tradition of Catalonia.
 Can you think of a better combination?

-The town’s simple beauty has attracted several artists to it, including Salvador Dali, who shared a home here with his wife, Gaia.
-Other artists include René Magritte, Henri Mattisse and Pablo Picasso — not bad for a place with fewer than 3,000 people!
+The town’s simple beauty has attracted several artists, including Salvador Dali, who shared a home here with his wife, Gaia.
+Other resident artists include René Magritte, Henri Matisse and Pablo Picasso — not bad for a place with fewer than 3,000 people!